romses/Datenzwerg/docs/how_to_build.en.md

 !!! note

-    We recommend all parts from the BOM.
+    We recommend using all parts from the BOM.
 However, if you want to save money, you can directly solder the sensors to the board and save a little bit on the connectors.
 You can also save a little bit by skipping the TP4056 and soldering the wires directly to the LiPo.
 Be warned though that this module provides undervoltage protection to the LiPos.